Trending Topics

 8. Know yourself!
 Know your vulnerabilities!
 And, most importantly, remember this, “anyone can be manipulated.” — Anthony Gangi

 9. A sergeant at my first institution told me that the only way to survive in corrections was to get to be very good at it.
-He said that if I became exceptionally proficient at it that I would enjoy it and if I enjoyed it the negative aspects would never seem to be a problem. — Russ Hamilton
+He said that if I became exceptionally proficient at it I would enjoy it and if I enjoyed it the negative aspects would never seem to be a problem. — Russ Hamilton

 10. Pay attention to your surroundings and what’s going on because things can happen so damn fast.
 Also, don’t let them see you sweat and don’t act all cocky because you’re asking for trouble. — Robert Snavely